xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/jdbi3.md

 ```

 Note the use of `@InTransaction`: it was used to be able to call repository methods without extra annotations
-(the lowest transaction scope it's repository itself).
+(the lowest transaction scope its repository itself).
 It will make beans "feel the same" as usual JDBI on demand
 sql object proxies.

 `@InTransaction` annotation is handled using guice aop.
 You can use any other guice aop related features.